matthewdlang18/macroeconomics-course-website/activities/investment-odyssey/README-rls-fix.md

 ## Verification

-After running the script, you should be able to:
+After applying these fixes, you should be able to:

 1. Log in as a TA
 2. View and manage class games